KCET Rank vs Percentile 2026: Step-by-Step Guide and Complete Details

 The next step is to average your KCET marks and scaled board marks:

-Final Score for Ranking=KCET Marks + Normalised Board Score2
+Final Score for Ranking = (KCET Marks + Normalised Board Score) ÷ 2

-Step 5: Tie-Breaker Rules for Final KEA ranks
+Step 5: Tie-Breaker Rules for Final KEA Ranks

-In any case, if two or more candidates have identical composite percentages, KEA applies the tie-breaking rules in this order:
+If two or more candidates have identical composite percentages, KEA applies the tie-breaking rules in this order:

 • Highest marks in Mathematics